StuartGavidia/businessapp/README.md

 * Run ```pip install {dependency}```
 * Run ```pip freeze > requirements.txt``` to move into requiremnts folder
 * Re-build and spin up docker containers again

+## Installing Cypress to test client application
+* In project directory run `npm install cypress`
+* In project directory run `npx cypress open`
+* Cypress app should now be open
+* Click on `E2E Testing`
+* Click on preferred testing browser(Google Chrome for now)
+* Click `Start E2E Testing in Chrome`
+* Google Chrome should open up
+* Brings you to page with specs
+* Click on desired specs to run tests